liftoff/GateOne/gateone/docs/source/About/index.rst

 .. note:: If you change this string in the server.conf you'll need to restart Gate One for the change to take effect.

-*What happens if you change it?*  All users existing, unexpired sessions will need to be re-authenticated.
-Not really a big deal since Gate One will restore everything the user was doing after the re-auth.
-In most cases changing the cookie secret will be completely transparent to the user.
+.. admonition:: What happens if you change it

+    All users existing, unexpired sessions will need to be re-authenticated.
+When this happens the user will be presented with a dialog box that informs them that the page hosting Gate One will be reloaded automatically when they click "OK".

 .. tip:: You may have to change this key at a regular interval throughout the year depending on your compliance needs.
 Every few months is probably not a bad idea regardless.

 debug
 -----
-.. option:: --debug
+.. cmdoption:: --debug=boolean

 ::

     debug = False

-Turns on debugging:  Runs Gate One in the foreground and logs all sorts of extra messages to stdout.
+Turns on Tornado's debug mode:  If a change is made to any Python code while :program:`gateone.py` is running it will automatically restart itself.
+Cached templates will also be regenerated.

 disable_ssl
 -----------
-.. option:: --disable_ssl
+.. cmdoption:: --disable_ssl=boolean

 ::